 12. Scoop that poop

 It may seem obvious but it is surprising the number of people that break this rule!
-Be considerate of other dog park users and keep a close eye on your dog so you can swoop in and pick up their poop before another dog treads in it and then jumps up on their unsuspecting owner!
+Be considerate of other dog park users and keep a close eye on your dog so you can swoop in and pick up their poop with poop bags before another dog treads in it and then jumps up on their unsuspecting owner!
 Some dogs have the bad habit of eating poop too and you really want to minimise this from happening!

 Don’t forget to be vigilant and pick up your dog’s poop